Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Introduction

-Distance profiles have multiple applications that we emphasize in this article.
-First of all, they serve for the geometric exploration of random objects in $(\Om, d)$ under the measure $P$.
+Distance profiles have multiple applications that we explore in this article.
+First of all, they aid the geometric exploration of random objects in $(\Om, d)$ under the measure $P$.
 Second, since distance profiles are always one-dimensional distributions, we can define a new dissimilarity measure on $\Om$ by adopting a metric on the space of one-dimensional distributions which is then applied to the distributional distance of the distance profiles of the two elements.
-This dissimilarity measure depends on both the original metric in the space $(\Om,d)$ as well on the metric adopted for one-dimensional distributions.
-In this paper we adopt the 2-Wasserstein metric as metric in the distributional space of distance profiles.
+This dissimilarity measure depends on both the original metric in the space $(\Om,d)$ as well on the metric adopted for one-dimensional distributions, where here we adopt the 2-Wasserstein metric as the metric in the distributional space of distance profiles.

-Third, the pairwise transports that result from adopting the 2-Wasserstein metric for the space of distance profiles make it possible to define a novel notion of transport centrality and associated transport ranks.
+Third, the pairwise transports that result from adopting the 2-Wasserstein metric for the space of distance profiles make it possible to define novel notions of transport centrality and associated transport ranks.
 These serve to quantify the centrality of objects and provide the basis for a partial ordering of random objects and resulting visualizations.
-Fourth, transport centrality and transport ranks can be harnessed to define transport quantiles as the set of elements of $\Om$ with transport ranks such that the elements with lower ranks have a probability mass smaller than any prespecified quantile level.
+Fourth, transport centrality and transport ranks can be harnessed to define transport quantiles as the set of elements of $\Om$ with transport ranks such that the elements with lower ranks have a probability mass bounded by the prespecified quantile level.

 Fifth, we demonstrate how distance profiles across two samples can be used to test whether the probability measures that generate the samples are identical.
-This relies on the fact that distance profiles characterize the underlying probability measures; we note that related ideas on inference as those presented in Section~\ref{sec:test} below, resulting from seemingly independent work were recently published \cp{wang:23:3}.
+This relies on the fact that distance profiles characterize the underlying probability measures; we note that related ideas on inference based on distance profiles as those presented in Section~\ref{sec:test} below, resulting from seemingly independent work, were recently published \cp{wang:23:3}.